superdba111/ETL/README.md

 I ever used all of them in the different years in the companies, Did Exercises and posted them on their folder

-Tableau Prep can do the following, Data clean, combine, aggregate, workflow, pivot, union, join, filter etc. This Feb(2018) I gave my feedback to Tableau Beta support on no rep, bad error handling as well as JVM performance issue for large data etc, suggestions--the user can turn off/on some calculations like data distribution etc
+Tableau Prep can do the following, Data clean, combine, aggregate, workflow, pivot, union, join, filter etc. This Feb(2018) I gave my feedback to Tableau Beta support on no. rep, bad error handling as well as JVM performance issue for large data etc, suggestions--the user can turn off/on some calculations like data distribution etc

 Besides aboves, all ETL/ELT tool can do lookup, router, sorter, rank, data validation etc.